By Laura Byrne

 “The Supreme Court is a pretty difficult way,” Hawkins admitted.
 “I know that’s how it came into being, but it might have to go back to the states.”

-Students for Life will protest at the Supreme Court once again on Friday for the 40th March for Life, joining thousands of pro-life advocates in the world’s largest human rights demonstration.
+Students for Life will protest at the Supreme Court once again on Friday for the 40th National Pro-Life March, joining thousands of pro-life advocates in the world’s largest human rights demonstration.